-The public humanities program emphases the relationship of theory and practice.
+The public humanities program emphasizes the relationship of theory and practice.
 Rather than writing a thesis, students undertake two practicums where we connect knowledge learned in the classroom to practice in a professional setting, and reflect critically on these experiences with our academic peers.
-Practicums allow us to enhance our skills as well to connect to the field.
+Practicums allow us to enhance our skills as well as to connect to the field.

 Claims of authenticity or ownership relate to power and impact all of the work we do in the public humanities.
 Who owns what?
 Who gets to speak for whom, and when?
 Commemoration and representation, the use of social media, heritage, sites of conscience, public art: all of these areas of work are classed, raced and gendered and they all rely on claims to power and the propagation of dominant stories.
 Yet it is important to understand that even working to tell the hidden, invisible or resistance narratives can be troubled.

 As part of the university’s 250th anniversary, a group of Public Humanities students, faculty, and collaborators are giving new life to a piece of Brown’s history.
 Christened ‘The Jenks Society for Lost Museums’, the group is tracking down remaining objects, remaking specimens, and researching the Jenks Museum of Natural History and Anthropology’s history.